 Retinal dystrophies are chronic and progressive disorders of visual function.
-‘Dystrophy’ means a condition that a person is born with, and ‘retinal’ means relating to the retina.
+‘Dystrophy’ is the degeneration of tissue, due to disease or malnutrition, usually due to heredity.
+‘Retinal’ means relating to the retina.

 The retina is located at the back of the eye and is made up of millions of light-sensitive cells called ‘photoreceptors’.
 When damage to the photoreceptor cells occur, the retina is unable to function properly and struggles to process and transmit sight information to the brain.

 The most common retinal dystrophy in Australia is the group of condition called Retinitis Pigmentosa.

 Retinitis pigmentosa, or RP, is the name given to a group of inherited conditions of the retina that lead to a gradual progressive reduction in vision.

 Loss of side vision (otherwise known as ‘tunnel vision’) and the reduced ability to see at night (otherwise known as ‘night blindness’) are the first notable symptoms of RP.
 Further down the track, sufferers may experience diminished reading vision (detailed vision), colour vision, and central (‘straight-ahead’) vision.

 The expected prognosis of someone with RP is that the condition will continue at a very slow pace, with complete blindness being uncommon, but possible.

 RP commonly runs in families and is therefore an inherited condition.
 It can affect anyone from childhood to their mid-50s, however, it is usually diagnosed in early adulthood.
 Isolated cases with no family history can also occur.